-Crunch&Sip is a primary school nutrition program, developed to increase the quantities of vegetables and fruits and water being consumed by Western Australian children.
+Crunch&Sip is a primary school nutrition program, developed to increase the quantities of vegetables, fruits and water being consumed by Western Australian children.
 It is an easy way to help kids stay healthy and happy!

 Crunch&Sip is a set time during the school day for students to eat vegetables and fruit and drink water in the classroom.
 Students bring vegetables and/or fruit and a clear water bottle to school each day for the Crunch&Sip break.